 How was this accomplished?
 The answer is quite simply fear.
 There are real terrorists out there, no doubt.
 But the thing about terrorism is that it can strike anywhere and at any time.
 It’s kind of like life in that way.
 Car accidents and cancer diagnosis are typically unexpected, unpredictable and life-altering.
 We can make cars safer and implement early disease detection procedures, but in the final tally, we are not safe.
 And no one–least of all the government–can guarantee our safety.

 But if we give into fear, then we will lose everything.
-And we’ve already gone pretty far down that road.
+And we’ve already gone a good ways down that road.
 If we are willing to give up freedom for security we will lose freedom without ever actually becoming safer.
 I fear tyranny more than I fear terrorism.
 Terrorism is typically random, sporadic and rare.
 Tyranny is coordinated, concentrated and historically-speaking, all too common.

 Somehow we in the US and in Europe have allowed ourselves to be bullied into fearful submission.
-We bow at the altar of national security in worship of the almighty State.
 If the government demands capitulation, we all too often concede without question.
 For those who raise their hands with the query of why, those same hands are slapped down by the ever-ready rod of national security.
 Eventually, if the current state of affairs continues, any remaining dissent will be dealt with through the time-honored method of boot and cudgel.

 Above all, let’s guard against fear.
 Let us neither fear the state nor terrorists.
 It’s the former, however, that possesses the power to take away our civil liberties.